 Let's start with the increased availability of implicit self in closures.

-We think these refinements will increase the signal to noise ratio of compiler errors related to the implicit use of self in closures, mitigating the temptation to slap on self-dot without due consideration.
+We think these refinements will increase the signal-to-noise ratio of compiler errors related to the implicit use of self in closures, mitigating the temptation to slap on self. without due consideration.

 Next, let's talk about multi-pattern catch clauses.

 Historically, do-catch statements have not been as expressive as switch statements, leading folks to resort to nesting switches inside of catch clauses.
 Well, in Swift 5.3, we've extended the grammar of catch clauses to have the full power of switch cases.